- Physics (B.A. or B.S.)

 As a physics major at Messiah College, you’ll thrive in an environment known for its intellectually challenging atmosphere.

-Students in our physics major may take all major courses at the Grantham Campus or may choose to study for a semester or more at our Philadelphia Campus.
-And during the summer you even may be able to participate in summer research funded by the National Science Foundation.
+During the summer you even may be able to participate in summer research funded by the National Science Foundation.
 Our Bachelor of Arts in physics provides you with a rigorous, multi-faceted educational experience combined with a solid introduction into computer science and statistics — all in a Christian context.

 As a physics major at Messiah College, you’ll be able to: